 Chapter 13 is used to save a home that is in foreclosure.
 If your house is in foreclosure Chapter 13 can be used to force your lender to accept your current payments and back payments over a 3-5 year period.
 Furthermore, in Chapter 13 you can request that the court enter an order requiring the lender to meet with you in a court supervised mediation setting seeking a modification of your mortgage.

 If your home is worth less than your first mortgage and you also have a second mortgage, Chapter 13 provides a means to strip or remove the second mortgage as a lien against you home and treating it as an unsecured debt.

 Another major use of Chapter 13 is for people whose income is above the medium income.
 The bankruptcy code imposes a means test and if you have household income above the medium income for a household of your size you will generally be required to file Chapter 13 instead of Chapter 7.
 In those cases you will be required to pay disposable income in excess of a reasonable budget to your creditors.
 There are exceptions where you can make in excess of the medium income level and still qualify for a Chapter 7.

-The order imposes (1) strict requirements for timely filing plans, (2) requirements for minimum payments to be provided for in the plan re mortgages to be modified, (3) requirements that plan payments start 28 days from date the petition was filed, (4) requires that plans include all payments due on secured debt even if the debt were current at the time of filing, (5) strict requirements to supply copies of tax returns for 2 years, paystubs or documentation of income for six months preceding date of filing, and furthermore may require information about a non debtors spouses income; substantial other procedures are set forth in the order.
+All Chapter 13 cases are subject to an Administrative Order which imposes (1) strict requirements for timely filing plans, (2) requirements for minimum payments to be provided for in the plan re mortgages to be modified, (3) requirements that plan payments start 28 days from date the petition was filed, (4) requires that plans include all payments due on secured debt even if the debt were current at the time of filing, (5) strict requirements to supply copies of tax returns for 2 years, paystubs or documentation of income for six months preceding date of filing, and may require information about a non debtors spouses income; substantial other procedures are set forth in the order.

 Call 863-409-7961 TODAY for a FREE initial consultation with no obligation, and find out how I may help you.
 I offer affordable monthly payments.